-2.1.1 Identification of ICA-E5550V connectors
+2.1.1 Identification of ICA-E6265 Rear Panel and Connectors

-- 1. Memory Card Slot: Support microSDHC and microSDXC cards.
-Insert a memory card (not included) into this slot for local recording purposes. - 2.
-Reset Button: Use the Reset Button to reset the camera to its factory default settings.
-To do the reset, press and hold the Reset button for at least 5 seconds or until the Power LED lights up.
-When the Power LED lights up again, reset is complete.
+1. Memory Card Slot: Supports microSDHC cards.

+Insert a memory card (not included) into this slot for local recording purposes.

+2. Reset Button: Use the Reset Button to restore the camera to factory default settings.
+To do the reset, press and hold the Reset button for at least 5 seconds or until the Power LED lights off.
+The camera will reboot and restore to factory default settings.